scrwho/Git-GitHub-Helper/Git to GitHub.md

    **Option 2: Downloading a Binary**

    - Visit the GitHub CLI releases page: https://github.com/cli/cli/releases/latest
+   - choose the binary depending on your OS
    - Download the binary for your operating system and architecture.
    - Unzip the downloaded file.
    - Move the `gh` binary to a directory included in your system's `PATH`.

-3. **Verify the Installation**: Open a new terminal window and run the following command to verify that the `gh` command is installed and available:
+1. **Verify the Installation**: Open a new terminal window and run the following command to verify that the `gh` command is installed and available:

    ```
    gh --version